bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 backdoor onto the device.

 At least, this is what it was like 10 years ago.
-To prevent exploitation from being so easy, most modern desktop operating systems implement their *own* sandbox, and seperate the entire Chrome app from the rest of the system.
+To prevent exploitation from being so easy, most modern desktop operating systems implement their *own* sandbox, and separate the entire Chrome app from the rest of the system.
 This way, extra effort is needed to prevent a doomsday scenario.